 Exportation, importation, or transmission of information or information material

 Before heading to Cuba

 Get and bring cash… and more than you think you are going to need.

 Credit cards issued by U.S. banks and U.S. ATM cards do not work in Cuba.
 Americans rely so much on plastic – you will be surprised how much cash you need that you’d normally just pull out a card to pay for.
-Taxis fares, food, beverages, tips, internet access and more all add up quickly.
+Taxis fares, food, beverages, tips, internet access, and more all add up quickly.
 When traveling, things don’t always go as planned and the last thing you want to do is be stuck in Cuba with no money, so bring double or triple what you think you may need.

 A few hotels can be booked and prepaid online.
 We found some of the room prices are significantly higher than rack rates displayed when arriving at the hotel.
-For example, for one hotel where we stayed, only had suites available for purchase online, with standard rooms available at the hotel for almost half the rate.
+For example, one hotel where we stayed, only had suites available for purchase online, with standard rooms available at the hotel for almost half the rate.

 The benefit of prepaying is the ability to pay in advance with a credit card.
-If you do so, make sure the reservation is clearly identified as prepaid as some hotels take credit cards to hold the room but require cash payment at the hotel.
+If you do so, make sure the reservation is clearly identified as prepaid as some hotels take credit cards to hold the room but require a cash payment at the hotel.